hn/debian-stretch-zfs-root/README.md

 ## Bugs

-* During installation you might encounter some SPL package errors ([`Please make sure the kmod spl devel package is installed`](https://github.com/hn/debian-stretch-zfs-root/issues/2)) which can be ignored safely.
 * `grub-install` sometimes mysteriously fails for disk numbers >= 4 (`grub-install: error: cannot find a GRUB drive for /dev/disk/by-id/...`).

 ## Credits